 What sets Quantum Leaps apart from the competition?

 Quantum Leaps offers unique products and different paradigm than the currently dominating approach.
 This might not suit every team, but if offers a choice to open-minded teams, who want to take their software development to the next level.

-What kinds of hardships you went through with QL and how did you manage to surpass them?
+What kinds of hurdles did you encounter and how did you manage to overcome them?